sensorlab/NAOMI/README.md

 `conf/`
 Yaml files for kubernetes and software running on kubernetes.
 Single source of truth for ArgoCD

-`docs/`
-Explanation and procedures for creating and using our system.
-TBC.

 `docker/`
 Centralized dockerfiles and building scripts.
 TBC.